 4. Fall Semester: STDC 241 will prepare students for the upcoming Semester in Washington D.C.
 Resumes, applications essays, cover letters and references appropriate for internship placements will be finalized during the fall semester.
 The exact deadlines will be determined by the Professor leading the semester.

-5. During the Fall Registration for upcoming Spring courses, participants register for STDC 344 (eight hours of internship credit) and STDC 342 and 343, the two three-hour courses most students will take during their semester in Washington D.C.
+5. During the Fall Registration for upcoming Spring courses, the registrar's office will enroll participants for STDC 344 (eight hours of internship credit) and STDC 342 and 343, the two three-hour courses most students will take during their semester in Washington D.C.